ruggeri/tech-notes/randos/automotive/engines/01-single-cylinder.md

   _flywheel_.
 The flywheel stores power as rotational inertia.
   - A heavy flywheel increases rotational inertia and makes changes in revs slower.
+  - This can make the vehicle feel unresponsive.
 - You can use a counterweight to try to balance the engine.
 But this won't be perfect, because a counterweight spins with the crankshaft, and its motion is thus not perfectly opposed to the piston motion.